 Dr. Boehlert specializes in water resources engineering and economics, with a focus on climate change and water systems analysis.
-He has extensive experience analyzing the effects of changes in water availability and allocation, climate change impacts and adaptation responses, the economic impacts of environmental regulations, and the costs of damages to natural resources.
-Drawing on his academic background in economics and engineering, he frequently employs analytical methods and tools from both fields in his often interdisciplinary project work.
-Dr. Boehlert's clients include the World Bank, U.S. Environmental Protection Agency, U.S. Department of Interior, U.S. Department of Justice, Tennessee Valley Authority, various state agencies, and clients in the private sector.
-He has published peer-reviewed articles in journals such as Water Resources Research, Environmental Research Letters, Journal of Climate, and Philosophical Transactions of the Royal Society, and has served as reviewer for several journals, including Climatic Change and Applied Energy.
+He has extensive experience analyzing the effects of changes in water availability and allocation, climate change impacts and adaptation responses, and the economic impacts of environmental regulations.
+Dr. Boehlert has led more than 30 projects in over 15 countries, and has served as an advisor to the Ugandan Government on strategic infrastructure planning and to the Zimbabwean Government on their Water Master Plan.
+His other clients include the World Bank, U.S. Environmental Protection Agency, U.S. Department of Interior, Bonneville Power Authority, U.S. Department of Justice, Tennessee Valley Authority, various state agencies, and clients in the private sector.
+He has published peer-reviewed articles in journals such as Proceedings of the National Academy of Sciences, Water Resources Research, Environmental Research Letters, Journal of Climate, and Philosophical Transactions of the Royal Society, and has served as reviewer for several journals, including Climatic Change and Applied Energy.
 Dr. Boehlert is also a Research Affiliate with the Massachusetts Institute of Technology (MIT) Joint Program on the Science and Policy of Global Change.